mkounkel/SEDFit/README.md

 Optional parameters<br>
 - dist: Range of distances in pc, default 3 sigma Gaia parallax estimate, [0, 1e5] when not available<br>
-- av: Range of AVs in mag, default [0., los_max.], where los_max is the maximum extinction along the line of sight from Fitzpatrick (1999) map <br>
+- av: Range of AVs in mag, default [0., maxav.], where maxav is the maximum extinction along the line of sight from Fitzpatrick (1999) map, or the valua that was suplied in the initialization <br>
 - r: Range of radii in Rsun, default [0,2000.]<br>
 - teff: Range of Teff in K, default [0, 1e6]<br>
 - logg: Range of log g, default [-2,10]<br>